 The core principles of Senator Warren’s proposed Data Breach Prevention and Compensation Act of 2018 (DBPCA) became a reality in the European Union as of last May.
 For EU members it’s called the General Data Protection Regulation (GDPR)—and the LeanIX blog has reported on it from conception to reality plus hosted compliance seminars with those like Andreas Bosch from McKesson.
 But seeing that many EU companies grapple with its terms, are American enterprises likely to also struggle if/when their turn to submit?

 And more specifically, must Enterprise Architects re-think operations to prepare for whatever wave of intensified scrutiny is coming their way?

-Enterprise Architecture is and has always been, a collaborative effort.
+Enterprise Architecture (EA) is and has always been, a collaborative effort.
 We’ve previously outlined how Enterprise Architects can use their holistic view of the enterprise to support the critical questions of their stakeholders.
-This article will outline how enterprise architecture and IT service management intersect and support each other.
+This article will outline how IT service management and EA intersect and support each other.